Entering a building without

 Houses and other buildings that have been abandoned are often the site of criminal activity.
 State law varies on whether a person can be charged with burglarizing or trespassing on property that has been abandoned.
 Burglary and Trespassing Going onto property without permission can result in charges

 Burglaries and thefts of construction sites are common.
 People often target homes under construction in the hope of stealing appliances, lights and fixtures, and construction materials and tools.
 In many states, a person who burglarizes a house under construction can be convicted of burglary or, sometimes,

-In order to convict a person of burglary, the prosecutor must prove that the defendant entered a building or structure without permission with the intent commit a crime inside.
-For example, if a homeless person goes into a school to find shelter on a cold night, the person has not committed burglary
+In order to convict a person of burglary, the prosecutor must prove that the defendant entered a building or structure without permission and with the intent to commit a crime inside.
+Short of a confession, how does the prosecutor prove what's going on in the defendant's mind?

 People can and are charged with and convicted of both burglary and the theft of goods taken during the burglary.
 Because the two crimes are separate, a person can be convicted of both crimes.
 Whether a person can be punished for both burglary and theft is a bit more complicated.